LPD-EPFL/ASCYLIB/README.md

 The last two structures, RCU and TBB, are based on external libraries.
 The RCU-based hash table requires an installation of the URCU library (http://urcu.so/).
+You need to set the `URCU_PATH` in `common/Makefile.common` to point to the folder of your local URCU installation, or alternatively, you can install URCU globally.
 The TBB-based hash table requires an installation of Intel's TBB library (https://www.threadingbuildingblocks.org/).
+You need to set the `TBB_LIBS` and the `TBB_INCLUDES` variables in `common/Makefile.common`, or alternatively, you can install TBB globally.

 To build all data structures except from those two, you can issue `make`.